Role of Australian Government agencies

 National Office for Child Safety

 As recommended by the Royal Commission, the Australian Government established the National Office for Child Safety on 1 July 2018.
-The National Office for Child Safety sits within the Department of the Prime Minister and Cabinet.
+The National Office for Child Safety sits within the Attorney-General's Department.

 Establishing child safe organisations and frameworks